JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 showTableOfContents: true
 ---

 This is a overview of optimizations done to a course search app.
-We noticed that as our traffic increased and we added more computationally expensive features like vector search, our API got slower.
-After noticing this, we started running optimization tests and found places for improvements.
+I noticed that as our traffic increased and we added more computationally expensive features like vector search, our API got slower.
+After noticing this, I started running optimization tests and found places for improvements.
 Here are a few of those improvements.

 ![speed optimization graph](../../images/newest_speed_test_all_courses.png)